Machine Quilting & Quilt Services

 Press the back of your quilt top well, making sure that all seams are pressed flat on the back and facing in the desired direction.

 Please mark your quilt direction “TOP” with a safety pin or another method so we can stitch your selected quilting pattern correctly if you have a directional print.
-Please let us know if you need your backing fabric needs to be directional, this may depend on the print of your fabric. example: stripes or characters.
+Please let us know if your backing fabric needs to be directional, this may depend on the print of your fabric. example: stripes or characters.

 The best choices of fabric for your backing would be the same type of fabrics you created your quilt top from.
 Try to avoid Polyester fabrics as this type of fabric can cause the batting to migrate to the surface of your quilt and may cause tucks and puckering during quilting.

 When piecing your backing please make sure all pieces are the same length on the top and bottom so you have a straight cut on each end.
-Press your seams open on your backing fabric, this will create less bulk in those areas as your quilt is being machine quilted.
+Press your seams to one side on your backing fabric, this will create less bulk in those areas as your quilt is being machine quilted.
 If we have to square up your quilt back to load it on the machine, you could be charged for that time.

 Note on Backing: Use of sheets or sheeting is strongly discouraged because it generally causes poor tension and constant thread breakage and may cause your quilt to not look very nice after all the time and effort you put into creating a beautiful quilt top.